FunctionFoundry/fluxury-redux/README.md

 This lets you use the Facebook style "waitFor" to enforce the order to execute the store handlers.
 The final result packaged into an array with an item for the state of each store.

-Redux has done a lot to promote function programming and this library will enable you to use Fluxury in combination with the rich ecosystem developing around redux.
+Redux has done a lot to promote function programming and this library will enable you to use Fluxury in combination with the rich ecosystem developing around Redux.

 Integrate Fluxury with the Redux ecosystem.